cryptopunksnotdead/punks.sandbox/grayscale/README.md

 > Each Greyscale Punk created is a 1 of 1, meaning there will never be any duplicates created!

-As of August/24, 2021  - ten days after launching the analytics summary reads:
+As of August/24, 2021  - about ten days after launching the market analytics summary reads:

 - 1 300 / 10 000 Items
 - 557 Owners
 - 0.04 ETH (\~$130) Floor Price
 - 60.8 ETH (\~$200 000) Traded